One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs: Additional Experimental Results

-Among fully black-box baselines (rows highlighted in blue), methods such as DAN and PAIR perform poorly, with ASR values below $10\%$ on most models.
-This confirms that access to pretrained model information is critical for successful jailbreak attacks, as query-only methods fail to produce prompts that reliably elicit unsafe behavior.
+Among black-box and no-box baselines, methods perform poorly, with ASR values below $20\%$ on most models.
+This suggests that limited feedback and the absence of internal model information fundamentally constrain the effectiveness of black-box and no-box jailbreak attacks on pretrained LLMs.